jpallen/connect-cookie-session/README.md

 Configuration
 -------------

-CookieSessions accepts the following options:
+cookieSession accepts the following options:

-* _secret_ - The secret key used to encrypt the session.
+* _secret_ - The secret key used to protect the session from tampering.
 * _key_    - The key to store the cookie under.
 Defaults to 'connect.sid'.
 * _cookie_ - Options for the cookie, which can include _maxAge_, _httpOnly_,
   _path_, _domain_ and _secure_.
 * _cookieEncoder_ - A custom encoder to converting the session data to a cookie string and back again.
-If a custom encoder is used, _secret_ will be ingored.
+If a custom encoder is used, _secret_ will be ignored.
   It is up to you to configure the secret key for your encoder if you want one (and you should!)

 Example:

-    cookieSessions({
+    cookieSession({
         secret : "d3b07384d113edec49eaa6238ad5ff00",
         key    : "wonder_app_key",
         // cookie maxAge defaults to 14400000, path defaults to '/' and